-Sr. No. Module Key Learning Outcomes Equipment Required No. Theory Duration (hh:mm) 15:00 Practical Duration (hh:mm) 15:00 Corresponding NOS Code HSS/ N 2328, 2318 Explain the pathophysiology of airway compromise.
+Sr. No. Module Key Learning Outcomes Equipment Required NO. Theory Duration (hh:mm) 15:00 Practical Duration (hh:mm) 15:00 Corresponding NOS Code HSS/ N 2328, 2318 Explain the pathophysiology of airway compromise.
 Describe the proper use of airway adjuncts.
 Review the use of oxygen therapy in airway management.
 Describe the indications, contraindications, and technique for insertion of nasal gastric tubes.
 Describe how to perform the Sellick maneuver (cricoid pressure).
 Describe the indications for advanced airway management.
 List the equipment required for orotracheal intubation.
 Describe the proper use of the curved blade for orotracheal intubation.
 Describe the proper use of the straight blade for orotracheal intubation.
 State the reasons for and proper use of the stylet in orotracheal intubation.
 Describe the methods of choosing the appropriate size endotracheal tube in an adult patient.
 State the formula for sizing an infant or child endotracheal tube.
 List complications associated with advanced airway management.
 Define the various alternative methods for sizing the infant and child endotracheal tube.
 Describe the skill of orotracheal intubation in the adult patient.
 Describe the skill of orotracheal intubation in the infant and child patient.
 Describe the skill of confirming endotracheal tube placement in the adult, infant and child patient.
 State the consequence of and the need to recognize unintentional esophageal intubation.
 Describe the skill of securing the endotracheal tube in the adult, infant and child patient.
 State the consequence of and the need to recognize unintentional esophageal intubation.
 Describe the skill of securing the endotracheal tube in the adult, infant and child patient.
-State the consequence of and the need to recognize and respect the feelings of the patient and family during advanced airway procedures.
-Explain the value of performing advanced airway procedures. care, NG tube, gauge, bandage, patient positions charts and demonstration, face mask, AED's, mannequins, Battery, PPE, defibrillators
+State the consequence of and the need to recognize unintentional esophageal intubation.
+Describe the skill of securing the endotracheal tube in the adult, infant and child patient.
+Explain the value of performing advanced airway procedures.
+Explain the care, NG tube, gauge, bandage, patient positions charts and demonstration, face mask, AED's, mannequins, Battery, PPE, defibrillators